mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 Note:

-- They all have to be used within a `CATCH` block.
+- They must all be used within a `CATCH` block.
 - Error functions return NULL outside a CATCH block.
 - Error functions return info about the innermost CATCH block, if there are several nested CATCH blocks.